ALLSHIPS™ AUTOMATION

 [ACTIVITY]

 An activity feed provides a chronological audit trail of every system event.
+This same activity feed is pushed to the company Discord for continuous monitoring and system observability.

 [EMAIL DIRECTORY

-unified email directory serves as the deduplication backbone, preventing a prospect from getting three welcome emails in one week.
+A unified email directory serves as the deduplication backbone, preventing a prospect from getting three welcome emails in one week.

 [CLIENT PORTAL]